ibohaji/ibohaji.github.io/_posts/2023-03-21-welcome-to-jekyll.markdown

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+## Map plot

+<embed
+       type="text/html"
+       src="/assets/images/map.html"
+       width="500"
+       height="500"
+       style="float: left"
+       >

+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.
+This is a bunch of text descriping map plot.

+## Bokeh plot

 <embed
        type="text/html"